Table of Contents

 Reason number two is that you have an emotional attachment to your property that you can’t get over.

-So if this house is extremely sentimental to you, tenants don’t think it’s sentimental.
+So if this house is extremely sentimental to you, residents don’t think it’s sentimental.

 It’s not very sentimental to them.